Hours of Service Requirements

 A trucking company may also be held liable for its own direct negligence if it was aware of violations but condoned or encouraged its employees in exceeding the number of hours on the road that are allowed under state and federal laws.
 In some instances, a trucking outfit may even be subject to punitive damages if its conduct is found to be particularly egregious.Retain a Pembroke Pines Attorney After a Truck Accident Caused by a Fatigued Driver

 It takes time to investigate a truck accident and gather the documents necessary to pursue a claim against the responsible party.
-If you or a loved one needs legal assistance concerning a devastating crash, you should not delay in seeking counsel from the Pembroke Pines truck accident lawyers at Cohn & Smith.
+If you or a loved one needs legal assistance concerning a devastating crash, you should not delay in seeking counsel from the Pembroke Pines lawyers at Cohn & Smith.
 Call us at (954) 431-8100 or contact us online to arrange a free consultation.
 We represent victims throughout South Florida who need a motor vehicle collision attorney, including in Fort Lauderdale, Hollywood, Davie, Weston, Sunrise, Tamarac, Coral Springs, Pompano Beach, Aventura, and cities throughout North Dade County.